 Under EU GDPR regulations/law your site must seek prior consent before allowing cookies to be served to visitors from the EU/EEA (even if your site is located outside the EU).

 On visiting a site with a “cookie consent” notice, I don’t feel empowered just irritated.

 However; it is possible to limit cookie consent notices to EU visitors ONLY, sparing your NON-EU visitors this annoyance (and partially functioning cookie-less pages).

-Make your WordPress Site display a Cookie Law bar only to visitors located in the EU
+Make your WordPress Site only display Cookie Consent options to visitors located in the EU

 If you are using a caching plugin read this first

 The CCA plugin identifies your visitor’s location, and tells Cookie Notice when to display the EU Cookie Law bar.
 Cookie Notice displays your customized bar.

 2. Configure Cookie Notice to display the bar with your choice of text and options in an appropriate style and position for your site.